venkateshv04/Distraction-Analysis/README.md

 This project requires Python and Conda.
 All dependencies are managed via the `environment.yml` file.

 ## 💡 Lighting Requirements
 The accuracy of this project is highly dependent on lighting conditions.
 For best results, ensure your face is well-lit and there are no strong shadows or glares on your face.
-Poor lighting can lead to inaccurate facial landmark detection, which will affect the system's ability to correctly analyze gaze, drowsiness, and emotions.
+Poor lighting can lead to inaccurate facial landmark detection, which will affect the system's ability to correctly analyze gaze, orientation and drowsiness.

 ## 💻 Hardware Specifications